Agence nationale des techniques d'enquêtes numériques judiciaires: Supervisory Board

 The laws establishing ANTENJ and PNIJ set up a committee to monitor the use of digital investigation techniques.
 This committee is intended to respond to the fears raised by the use of surveillance methods that infringe on civil liberties and are operated by ANTENJ.
 The committee is made up of a magistrate from the French Supreme Court (Cour de cassation), two members of parliament and two qualified experts.
 The first committee was set up in November 2016 by Justice Minister Jean-Jacques Urvoas.

 Well-known interdepartmental relations

-ANTENJ works in cooperation with several government departments under the responsibility of other ministries or the Prime Minister, particurarly the French intelligence services such as the Directorate-General for External Security (DGSE) or the Directorate-General for Internal Security (DGSI).
+ANTENJ works in cooperation with several government departments under the responsibility of other ministries or the Prime Minister, particularly the French intelligence services such as the Directorate-General for External Security (DGSE) or the Directorate-General for Internal Security (DGSI).
 It also works with the Groupement interministériel de contrôle and the French cybersecurity agency (ANSSI), both reporting to the French Prime Minister.